Best Weighted Blankets for Hot Sleepers

 How To Choose A Weighted Blanket For Hot Sleepers

-One of the biggest hindrances for people interested in weighted blankets is that the added weight tends to add heat, as well.
+One of the biggest hindrances for people interested in blankets with added weight is that the added weight tends to add heat, as well.
 For hot sleepers, that is not desirable.
+A cooling weighted blanket works wonders for a person's sleep.
 But there are features to look for that can help combat this issue.

 What To Consider When Purchasing A Weighted Blanket For Hot Sleepers

-It’s typically recommended to choose a weighted blanket that’s about 10% of your body weight.
+It’s typically recommended to choose a blanket with added weight that’s about 10% of your body weight.
 But you need to factor in your personal preference, too.
-Anything between 5-12% of your body weight could work, and ultimately testing blankets out is the only way to know the weight that feels best for you.
+Anything between 5-12% of your weight could work, and ultimately testing blankets out is the only way to know the weight that feels best for you.

-The breathability of a weighted blanket is significantly impacted by the fabric used to make the blanket (and the cover, if you use one).
+The breathability of a weighted, heavy blanket is significantly impacted by the fabric used to make the blanket (and the cover, if you use one).
 Cotton and bamboo are cooling fabrics, while polyester and other synthetics often trap body heat.
-Some companies create a special blend of fabrics that can be cooling or even wick the moisture away from your body, so you stay cool and dry.
+Some companies create a special blend of fabrics that can cool or even wick the moisture away from your body, so you stay cool and dry.

-Not all weighted blanket fillers are created equal, and some tend to trap heat more than others.
-For example, plastic pellets tend to be warmer, while glass beads make a blanket more breathable.
+Not all blanket fillers with added weight are created equal, and some tend to trap heat more than others.
+For example, plastic pellets tend to be warmer, while evenly distributed glass beads make a blanket more breathable.

 Cleaning and Care

-Most of the time, weighted blankets cannot be machine washed, and can only be hand washed and air dried, spot cleaned, or dry cleaned.
-That’s why it’s highly recommended to use a cover along with your weighted blanket, as these are generally much easier to run through a washing and drying machine at home.
-Some weighted blankets, however, can hold up through a laundering cycle at home.
+Most of the time, heavy blankets cannot be machine washed, and can only be hand washed and air dried, spot cleaned, or dry cleaned.
+That’s why it’s highly recommended to use a cover along with your blanket, as these are generally much easier to run through a washing and drying machine at home.
+Some blankets with added weight, however, can hold up through a laundering cycle at home.

 What Are The Benefits Of Weighted Blankets?